Dyson V11 Outsize Review

 The Outsize tops out at 59.5 CFM at the nozzle and 66.65 CFM at the wand – it’s one of the highest I’ve tested to date.

-This high airflow translates positively to how it cleans, which we’ll look into next.
+This high airflow translates into better cleaning, which we’ll look into next.

 Cleaning performance